KA Representation in Congress

 We want Korean American voices to be heard from inside the room where decisions are made.
 A record number of Korean Americans ran for Congress in 2018.

-Read more below about the Korean Americans who ran for the 119th Congress.
+Read more about the Korean Americans who ran for the 116th Congress below.

 Republican, Pennsylvania 5th